-e of Facility: Unit: Course # al Day/Time: er/Year: LINICAL FACILITY PROVIDED ME THE RTUNITY TO: EXCELLENT A/1 GOOD B/2 FAIR C/3 POOR D/4 1.
-Utilize the nursing process to care for individuals with a variety of physical and/or psychosocial self-care demands.
-2. Safely perform all nursing skills pertinent to the Self-Care Requisites as identified in the course syllabus.
+Clinical Day/Time: Semester/Ye er/Year: ear: NICAL FACILITY PROVIDED ME THE FUNITY TO: EXCELLENT A/1 GOOD B/2 FAIR C/3 POOR D/4 1.
+Utilize the nursing process to care for individuals with a variety of physical and/or psychosocial self-care demands. • · • 2.
+Safely perform all nursing skills pertinent to the Self-Care Requisites as identified in the course syllabus.
 3. Utilize therapeutic communication techniques to facilitate and enhance self-care.
 4. Perform an assessment in order to recognize normal/abnormal findings and individual variations.
-5. Develop and implement a plan of care for individuals experiencing a variety of physical and/or psychosocial self- care demands.
+5. Develop and implement a plan of care for individuals experiencing a variety of physical and/or psychosocial selfcare demands.
 6. Recognize and discuss legal-ethical implications in relation to nursing care.
 7. Collaborate and communicate with the nursing and auxiliary staff in order to meet the patient's self-care requisites including patient education and health promotion.
 8. Adhere to the ethic of confidentiality.
 9. Accept responsibility and accountability for own actions.
 10. Learn through staff support.
-11. Utilize appropriate resources in order to meet patient self- care needs.
+11. Utilize appropriate resources in order to meet patient self-care needs.
 12. Access facility resources (parking, food service areas, and conference rooms).
 13. Experience a variety of patient care opportunities.
 14. Meet the objectives of this course.
 15. Overall, the clinical facility rating is: 16.
 Other experiences & location: